crosscode-nl/goiterators/README.md

-# Iterators
+# Iterator

 ## Introduction

-This project is en implementation of iterators for go using generics.
+This project is an implementation of iterators for go using generics.
 I started this project because I like the functional map/filter/reduce pattern that is offered by many languages.

 Go is a simple language - meaning that it is lean in features - but it offers functional principles in the form of